Al-Murrani/medical-terminology-form/README.md

 # medical-terminology-form
-using node.js, NPM and mongoose
+using Node, Express and mongoose